danbz/aesthetic-programming/source/10-MachineLearning/Readme.md

 ![anatomies](ch10_3.png)

-*Figure 10.3: Anatomies of Intelligence by Joana Chicau and Jonathan Reus*
+*Figure 10.3: Anatomies of Intelligence by Joana Chicau and Jonathan Reus.
+Image courtesy of the artists.*

 ![workshop](ch10_4.png)